lukasz-migas/ORIGAMI/ORIGAMI_ANALYSE/update_info.md

 <p><strong><strong>[NEW]</strong>:</strong> Plots can now be customised using settings editor.
 (Settings: UniDec -&gt; Customise plots...)</p>
 <p><strong><strong>[NEW]</strong>:</strong> You can switch between tabbed view where each plot is in a separate tab OR continuous view where all plots are available on the same page (Customise plots... -&gt; Panel view)</p>
 <p><strong>[IMPROVED]:</strong> Deconvolution is now done in a multi-threaded mode.
 Should stop program from hanging</p>
+<p><strong>[IMPROVED]:</strong> All deconvolution results will be now stored in a temporary_data folder (found in ORIGAMI directory).
+This should keep your HDDs a little bit tidier.
+All files will be deleted at the end of the session.</p>
 <h3><strong>MS comparison:</strong></h3>
 <p><strong><strong>[NEW]</strong>: </strong>You can now assign your own label to the plot.</p>
 <p><strong>[IMPROVED]:</strong> You can now compare ALL available mass spectra and not just those that were hidden under 'Mass Spectra' tag.
 (This includes: Mass Spectra, Mass Spectrum, Mass Spectrum (processed)).
 To open comparison panel: Menu -&gt; View -&gt; Open MS comparison panel...)</p>
 <h3><strong>Peak detection:</strong></h3>
 <p><strong>[IMPROVED]:</strong> Works in multi-threaded mode.
 Should stop program from hanging.</p>
-<p>&nbsp;</p>
 <p><strong>Mailing list</strong></p>
 <p>If you would like to be added to a ORIGAMI mailing list where you will be notified of new releases, please contact <a href="mailto:lukasz.migas@manchester.ac.uk">lukasz.migas@manchester.ac.uk</a>.&nbsp;</p>
 <p><strong>How to update</strong></p>
-<p>Since the whole package was revamped, the only way to update ORIGAMI is to download the ORIGAMI_ANALYSE_v1.2.0.zip file, unpack it somewhere on your PC and it should work out of the box. :)</p>
+<p>Since the whole package was revamped, the only way to update ORIGAMI is to download the ORIGAMI_ANALYSE_v1.2.0.3.zip file, unpack it somewhere on your PC and it should work out of the box. :)</p>
 <p>As you might notice, the size of the directory increased quite a bit, it is about 1 Gb when unpacked.</p>
 <p>Many thanks,</p>
 <p>Lukasz</p>